 In 2013 he worked with Britney Spears and Will.i.am on her album ‘Britney Jean’, with fellow songwriters Ana Diaz and Dan Traynor with whom he wrote and produced the track ‘Alien’.
 He was a writer and producer on the Chris Brown song “Don’t Wake Me Up” which was recorded at Record Plant in LA and for which he received an ASCAP award in 2014.
 The song has had 165 Million views on YouTube.
 This was followed by a production of the Queen track, ‘There Must Be More to Life Than This’, which featured archive vocals by Freddie Mercury and Michael Jackson.

-He has an exhibition in Los Angeles in conjunction with jeweller Stephen Webster in October 2017, along with joint speaking appearances and DJ events.
+He had an exhibition in Los Angeles in conjunction with jeweller Stephen Webster in October 2017, along with joint speaking appearances and DJ events.

-Another exhibition was be held in Shoreditch, London in conjunction with restaurateur Mark Hix where he additionally showcased some emerging young artists.
+Another exhibition was held in Shoreditch, London in conjunction with restaurateur Mark Hix where he additionally showcased some emerging young artists.